Neha-git1/Neha_python/README.md

 Notes

 This is a personal learning repository.
-The code here reflects my practice, learning progress, and experiments while mastering the basics of Python.

-Contact

-Created by Neha
-Feel free to explore or reach out if you're on a similar learning path.